 Deringer-Ney is a cold forming company located in Marshall, North Carolina.
-We’ve been cold forming metals since 1950.
-With over 65 years’ experience, we are experts of the cold forming process and cold heading process; innovating manufacturing a wide range of alloys.
-We have a broad array of cold forming machines and cold heading equipment for high speed and low cost manufacturing.
-Every year we contineuto expanding our cold heading and secondary process equipment to better server our customers.
-Learn more about our cold forming manufacturing company and cold forming capabilities below
+With over 65 years’ experience, we are experts in this manufacturing process using a wide range of alloys.
+We have a broad array of cold forming machines for high speed and low cost manufacturing.
+Every year we expand our primar and secondary processing equipment to better server our customers.
+Learn more about our manufacturing capabilities here

 The cold heading process has numerous advantages including low manufacturing cost, part-to-part consistency, efficient material usage, and good surface quality.

-At Deringer-Ney, we specialize in custom cold heading and cold forming of small and micro parts, made from a variety of metals including copper, stainless steel, silver, gold, palladium, platinum, nickel, tantalum and Kovar.
+At Deringer-Ney, we specialize in custom forming of small and micro parts, made from a variety of metals including copper, stainless steel, silver, gold, palladium, platinum, nickel, tantalum and Kovar.
 We also manufacture electrical contacts, contact rivets, and cold headed rivets.
-We provide cold heading and cold formed parts to a wide range of manufacturing industries including appliance, medical devices, semiconductor test, aerospace and automotive to name a few.
+We supply prodcuts to a wide range of manufacturing industries including appliance, medical devices, semiconductor test, aerospace and automotive to name a few.

 Cold Forming can reduce your part cost with common savings of 40-60%.

-Deringer-Ney's cold heading and cold forming processes have several cost benefits Manufacturing speeds are high especially as compared to machining, tooling cost is low, and material yield is almost 100%.
+Deringer-Ney's processes have several cost benefit., Manufacturing speeds are high especially as compared to machining, tooling cost is low, and material yield is almost 100%.